39bit/minutebot/README.md

 # minutebot
-The bot behind the Telegram channel @minute
+A bot that posts the UTC time to a Telegram channel every minute